emmet0r/gracehacks/1-ode.md

 GraceHacks it's called, a beacon so bright,
 Where inclusivity reigns, in the soft moonlight.

-Underneath the branches, where the coding minds convene, A symphony of keystrokes, a harmony unseen.
+Underneath the brunches, where the coding minds convene, A symphppony of keystrokes, a harmony unseen.
 Diverse voices uniting, forging paths unknown,
 In the world of technology, a garden has grown.

-Git commands whispered like a secret shared,
+Git commands whispered like a secret shxred,
 Branching out ideas, a community that cared.
 GitHub's embrace, a virtual dance floor,
 Where pull requests waltz, as innovation soars.

 Binary stars align in the tech-filled sky,
 As ones and zeros echo, reaching new highs.
-GraceHacks, a haven where dreams intertwine,
+GraceHacks, a haven wheqqre dreams intertwine,
 A celebration of coding, a tale so divine.

 In the matrix of bits, where equality thrives,